InseeFr/Pogues/doc/remote-apis/repository.md

-# Retrieve code list
+# Retrieve code list and code list specifications

-TODO
+For now, it only provides some minimal functionalities to m